bananaturtlesandwich/UE4-Modding-Guide/UEViewer.md

 # Umodel

 - For the next step you need umodel.
-Install the program from the links above and open the folder you extracted the game assets to, in my case BF_Unpaked.
+Install the [program](https://www.gildor.org/en/projects/umodel) and open the folder you extracted the game assets to, in my case BF_Unpaked.

 ![](Images/Umodel.PNG)